CartoDB/Windshaft-cartodb/docs/Map-API.md

 - **number** can only contain numerical representation
 - **css_color** can only contain color names or hex-values

 Placeholder default values will be used whenever new values are not provided as options at the time of creation on the client.
-They can also be used to test the template by creating a default version with now options provided.
+They can also be used to test the template by creating a default version with new options provided.

 When using templates, be very careful about your selections as they can give broad access to your data if they are defined losely.